-The Australian Government Chief Medical Officer, Professor Paul Kelly, extended the Greater Melbourne Area a COVID-19 hotspot for the purposes of Commonwealth support until 10 June 2021.
+The Australian Government Chief Medical Officer, Professor Paul Kelly, declared the Greater Melbourne Area a COVID-19 hotspot for the purposes of Commonwealth support from 11:59pm on 12 February 2021.

-As such, the declaration has been extended for another seven days until 11:59pm on 10 June 2021, with further review on or before 9 June 2021.
+As such, the declaration has been extended until 11:59pm on 17 February 2021, with further review ahead of that time.

-Declaring a hotspot for Commonwealth support triggers, if required:
+Declaring a hotspot for Commonwealth support triggers the following (if required):

-- provision of PPE from the National Medical Stockpile
+- provision of personal protective equipment (PPE) from the National Medical Stockpile

 - actions for aged care facilities including PPE, single site workforce supplement and integration of an aged care response centre into the Public Health Emergency Operations Centre